Hall house: Examples

 Unaltered hall houses are almost unknown.
 A large number of former hall-houses do still exist and many are cared for by the National Trust, English Heritage, local authorities and private owners.
 Wealden hall houses can be found in the weald of Kent and Sussex where the combination of good quality hard wood and wealthy yeoman farmers and iron founders prevailed in the 14th to 16th centuries.
 In Crawley today the Ancient Priors, the Old Punch Bowl and the Tree House are well documented as is Alfriston Clergy House in Polegate, East Sussex, which was the first house to be acquired by the National Trust.
 The Weald and Downland Open Air Museum has a collection of rescued house which have been extensively researched prior to their reconstruction.
-Elsewhere such as in Cheshire and Suffolk historic timber-framed house often contain the remnants of hall houses.
+Elsewhere such as in Cheshire, Essex and Suffolk historic timber-framed house often contain the remnants of hall houses.
 Hole Cottage in Kent near Cowden (operated by Landmark Trust) has an intact private dwelling wing of a Wealden hall house.